xarray-contrib/xdggs/design_doc.md

 ## Representation of DGGS Data in Xdggs

 `xdggs` represents a DGGS as an Xarray Dataset or DataArray containing a 1-dimensional coordinate with cell ids as labels and with grid name, resolution & parameters (optional) as attributes.
 This coordinate is indexed using a custom, Xarray-compatible `DGGSIndex`.
+Multiple dimensions may be used if the coordinate consists of multiple parts, e.g., polyhedron face, x, and y on that face in DGGRID PROJTRI.

 `xdggs` does not support a Dataset or DataArray with multiple coordinates indexed with a `DGGSIndex` (only one DGGS per object is supported).